How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 The color temperature of daylight is better than average ceiling lights.
 Daylight, excluding early mornings and late evenings, is white (around 5500 Kelvins).
 Typical home indoor lights are yellow or “soft white” (around 2800 Kelvins).
 Kelvin is the unit used to describe color temperature.

 If you have daylight available, try using it as your only light.
-If the subject is unevenly lit, or there are too hard shadows, try filling this unevenness with a lamp or flash.
+If the subject is unevenly lit or has too hard shadows, try filling this unevenness with a lamp or flash.

 What does filling mean?
 Let’s say that daylight through a window illuminates the subject from the left side.
 As a result, the right side of the subject is darker than the left.
 You can fix this by pointing a light at the subject from the right side.
 Thus, you fill in the darker spots with additional light.